rotem081/Gershoni-lab/WGS analysis/README.md

 picard SortSam INPUT=output_md.bam OUTPUT=output_sorted.bam SORT_ORDER=coordinate &&
 ```

-we used SetNmMdAndUqTags, that takes in a coordinate-sorted BAM and calculate the NM, MD and UQ by competing with the reference
+we used SetNmMdAndUqTags, that takes in a coordinate-sorted BAM and calculate the NM, MD and UQ
+<brby competing with the reference
 <br>NM = Edit distance to the reference
 <br>MD = String encoding mismatched and deleted reference bases
 <br>UQ = Phred likelihood of the segment, conditional on the mapping being correct

 ```
 picard SetNmMdAndUqTags R=<path to reference file> INPUT=output_sorted.bam OUTPUT=output_snaut.bam CREATE_INDEX=true &&
 ```

 Call SNPs and indels variants via local re-assembly of haplotypes was generate by HaplotypeCaller.